Ways To Consume Cannabis

 For those looking for a discrete solution, tinctures are the way to go.
 They work quickly, are discreet, and can be applied with minimal effort.

-If, on the other hand, you want to use cannabis for pain management and want to avoid any psychoactive effects, you should consider using cannabis topicals.
+If using cannabis for pain management, and not wanting the psychoactive effects, consider using cannabis topicals.
 Whether in the form of cream or patches, topicals can be an excellent tool for dealing with pain or sore muscles.

 And if you are feeling overwhelmed, let us know.
 We will be happy to help you select the best consumption method for you!